fxbonnet/fffc/README.md

 # Fixed File Format converter

-Your goal is to write a generic tool to convert fixed file format files to a csv file based on a metadata file describing its structure.
+A generic Javascript tool to convert fixed file format files to a csv file based on a metadata file describing its structure.

-Feel free to use your favorite language and libraries if needed (but no proprietary libraries, only open source), fork this project and provide your complete code as a pull request (including source and tests).

 ## Use case